 Misdemeanors are offenses of the law that is less serious than felony offenses.
 They are punishable by a fine, probation, and/or imprisonment in the county jail for not more than one year as opposed to a state prison sentence on a felony charge.
 The misdemeanor offenses include petit theft, worthless checks, prostitution-related charges, possession of marijuana and marijuana paraphernalia, resisting arrest without violence, battery (domestic violence), and assault.
 In addition to criminal misdemeanor cases, the county criminal court maintains and files civil infractions.
 The ordinance violation cases are punishable by a fine or civil penalty.

-Misdemeanor court files can be reviewed in the Clerk's Misdemeanor Department, room 752 on the 7th floor at 700 Twiggs Street in downtown Tampa.
-The office hours are 8 a.m. to 5 p.m., Monday through Friday.
+Misdemeanor court files can be reviewed in the Clerk's Customer Service Center, Room 101 on the 1st floor at 800 East Twiggs Street in downtown Tampa.
 To view any files older than two (2) years and back through 1987, you must first telephone the misdemeanor clerk's office at (813) 276-8100, Ext.
 4357 to order the file prior to appearing in the office.
 The Clerk's Office will locate the request file from the record archives to be ready and available for your review within two (2) working days.